d2l-ai/d2l-en/chapter_attention-and-transformers/large-pretraining-transformers.md

 # Large-Scale Pretraining with Transformers
 :label:`sec_large-pretraining-transformers`

 So far in our image classification and machine translation experiments, models were trained on datasets with input-output examples *from scratch* to perform specific tasks.
-For example, a transformer was trained with English-French pairs (:numref:`sec_transformer`) so that the model can translate input English text into French.
+For example, a transformer was trained with English-French pairs (:numref:`sec_transformer`) so that this model can translate input English text into French.
 As a result, each model becomes a *specific expert* that is sensitive to even slight shift in data distribution (:numref:`sec_environment-and-distribution-shift`).
-For better generalized models, or even more competent *generalists* that can perform multiple tasks with or without adaptation, *pretraining* models on large data (especially unlabeled) has been widely adopted.
+For better generalized models, or even more competent *generalists* that can perform multiple tasks with or without adaptation, *pretraining* models on large data (especially unlabeled) has been pervasive.

 Given large data for pretraining, the transformer architecture has shown superior scalability :cite:`kaplan2020scaling,tay2021scale`.
-This is also evidenced by the significantly boosted performance from larger vision transformers trained on larger data (:numref:`sec_vision-transformer`).
-At the time of writing,
+This is also evidenced by the significantly boosted performance from larger vision transformers trained on larger data (discussed in :numref:`sec_vision-transformer`).
+When pretrained on modalities as diverse as text, images, joint torques, and button presses, a recent *generalist* model Gato can play Atari, caption images, chat, and act as a robot :cite:`reed2022generalist`.
+Notably, all such multi-modal data is serialized into a flat sequence of tokens, which can be processed by transformers.

-* Large pretrained models are successful, SOTA are virtually all with Transformers, such as in LM.
-* Before delving into scaling law, it's important to note different transformer mode.
-For historical reasons, the following discussion leans slightly towards language, which also fits sequence processing for other modalities, or even multimodal applications.
+With extensive use and compelling success of pretraining transformers, this final section of the chapter will discuss different mode of transformers and its scalability in pretraining.
+For historical reasons, the following leans slightly towards text processing, which also fits or is adaptable to serialized input tokens from other modalities.

-Large pretrained models generalize from labeled and unlabeled data.

-In practice, we use large pretrained models as a backbone for downstream tasks, rather than training pretrained models from scratch.